wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Confirm Recovery Postcard

-The recovery postcard can contain the recovery code and multiple PUK values at one printed card.
+The recovery postcard can contain the recovery code and multiple PUK values on one printed card.
 Due to security reasons, this kind of recovery code cannot be used for the recovery operation before user confirms its physical delivery.
 To confirm such recovery code, use following code:

 ```swift
 // 2FA signature with possession factor is required